hjgode/s2xcon/S2Xcon/readme.txt

 		-i FILE, --input=FILE           Input file with data to process.
 No default.
+										If no output is defined the name of the input file is used and output is saved as PDF in exe dir or within path of input file

 		-o FILE, --output=FILE          Output FILE with processed data (default: name of input as .pdf).